stuburger/yafl/packages/docs/docs/validation.md

 The most noteworthy change here is the addition of the `useBranchValues` hook to grab the error for this field.
 Note that this value is simply a `string` and not a `string[]`.
 Again, this is an implementation detail and it's up to you whether you feel it's necessary to supply an array errors or a single error message to your fields.

 > **Note:**
-> `meta.errors` will simply contain be an empty array since you will have opted out of Yafl's error handling implementation.
+> `meta.errors` will simply be an empty array since you will have opted out of Yafl's error handling implementation.

 ## Async validation

 And then there is the elephant in the room: async validation.
 Let's say the requirement came in to enable asynchronously checking if a username or email address was available before the user attempted to submit the form.
 This would require calling some backend api to check if the email is available.

-So how does yafl handle this async validation?
+So how does Yafl handle this async validation?
 As with form-level validation, Yafl does not support async validation out of the box, but provides two mechanisms that effectively enable it.

 The first option is to use the same `useBranchValues` or `useCommonValues` mechanism as with the above with Yup example above.